IVF Success After Endometriosis | Nicole's Story

 There is a common myth that women of color are somehow more fertile than others, and don't struggle as much with fertility issues.
 "I was always told by family members that we were naturally fertile and to just relax," Nicole remembers.
 "I never imagined needing fertility treatment, but knew I would want to try whatever I needed to in order to grow our family."

-While the couple were open to pursuing fertility treatment, Nicole and Steven worried that it would be out of their budget and increase their debt - a frustrating roadblock for many hopeful parents in need of fertility assistance.
-While some patients have insurance coverage, and there are various options for financing treatment, grants and other financial support available, it can be a challenging obstacle to overcome.
+While the couple were open to seeking help from a fertility specialist, Nicole and Steven worried that it would be out of their budget and increase their debt - a frustrating roadblock for many hopeful parents in need of fertility assistance.

 Uncovering a Surprising Diagnosis

-In January 2020, Nicole and Steven met with Dr. Spencer Richlin for the first time.
 After meeting with him, they made a plan to proceed with fertility testing and eventually began intrauterine insemination (IUI) treatment.
 What happened next was difficult for the couple, but they tried to remain optimistic.

 "We attempted two rounds of IUI with no success and then the pandemic hit and made us rethink our strategy," Nicole says.
 "We wanted to be more aggressive, but took a few months to research how we could afford it and to find a positive mindset to approach the IVF journey."

-Nicole had her egg retrieval in November 2020, which resulted in the creation of six healthy embryos via in vitro fertilization (IVF).
 "We chose to freeze our embryos [instead of doing a fresh embryo transfer] because one of my tests showed that I had a blocked fallopian tube," Nicole says.
 "I had a surgery in January 2021 to remove that fallopian tube, which ended up shedding light on a bigger issue."

-During that surgery, both of Nicole's fallopian tubes ended up getting removed, and as a result of the findings from her procedure, she received an unexpected diagnosis of endometriosis.
-Though no one wants to hear they have endometriosis, Nicole says it felt like a relief to have a reason for why they'd struggled to conceive.
-"I felt like I actually had an answer for the first time in years," she remembers.
+Though no one wants to hear they have endometriosis, it felt like a relief to have a reason for why they'd struggled to conceive.
+"I felt like I actually had an answer for the first time in years," Nicole says.

 After her surgery, Nicole focused on letting her body rest and recover before they moved ahead with their first frozen embryo transfer in March 2021.
 After their transfer, they waited to see if their little embryo had successfully implanted.
 "That two-week wait was the longest of my life, but then we got the call that changed our lives forever," she says.